 11.5 Defense of Third-Party Claims .

-(a) The Indemnifying Party shall be entitled, at its option, and expense and with counsel of its selection, to assume and control the defense of any third-party claim, action, suit or proceeding that is subject to any indemnity provided in this Agreement by such Indemnifying Party, subject to the prior approval of the Indemnified Party, which shall not unreasonably be withheld; provided that the Indemnifying Party gives prompt notice of its intention to do so to the Indemnified Party and reimburses the Indemnified Party for the reasonable costs and expenses incurred by the Indemnified Party prior to the assumption by the Indemnifying Party of such defense.
+(a) The Indemnifying Party shall be entitled, at its option, and expense and with counsel of its selection, to assume and control the defense of any Third-Party claim, action, suit or proceeding that is subject to any indemnity provided in this Agreement by such Indemnifying Party, subject to the prior approval of the Indemnified Party, which shall not unreasonably be withheld; provided that the Indemnifying Party gives prompt notice of its intention to do so to the Indemnified Party and reimburses the Indemnified Party for the reasonable costs and expenses incurred by the Indemnified Party prior to the assumption by the Indemnifying Party of such defense.

-(b) Notwithstanding the provisions of this Section 11.5, unless and until the Indemnifying Party acknowledges in writing its obligation to indemnify the Indemnified Party and assumes control of the defense of a claim, suit, action or proceeding in accordance with Section 11.5(a), the Indemnified Party shall have the right, but not the obligation, to contest, defend and litigate, with counsel of its own selection, any claim, action, suit or proceeding by any third party alleged or asserted against the Indemnified Party in respect of, resulting from, related to or arising out of any matter for which it is entitled to be indemnified hereunder, and the reasonable costs and expenses thereof shall be subject to the indemnification obligations of the Indemnifying Party hereunder.
+(b) Notwithstanding the provisions of this Section 11.5, unless and until the Indemnifying Party acknowledges in writing its obligation to indemnify the Indemnified Party and assumes control of the defense of a claim, suit, action or proceeding in accordance with Section 11.5(a), the Indemnified Party shall have the right, but not the obligation, to contest, defend and litigate, with counsel of its own selection, any claim, action, suit or proceeding by any Third Party alleged or asserted against the Indemnified Party in respect of, resulting from, related to or arising out of any matter for which it is entitled to be indemnified hereunder, and the reasonable costs and expenses thereof shall be subject to the indemnification obligations of the Indemnifying Party hereunder.

 (c) No Party nor Indemnifying Party shall be entitled to settle or compromise any such claim, suit, action or proceeding without the prior written consent of the other Party or Indemnified Party, as the case may be; provided that after agreeing in writing to indemnify the Indemnified Party, the Indemnifying Party may settle or compromise any claim without the approval of the Indemnified Party so long as such claim is solely for monetary damages that are paid in full by the Indemnifying Party and so long as the Indemnified Party is fully released from liability by the claimant.